wlerin/feralfilehosting/Feral Wiki/Software/Yoink! - The Freeleech Torrent Grabber/readme.md

 [Yoink!](https://github.com/phracker/yoink)

+In SSH do these commands.
+Use this faq if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 **Important note:** Only run the echo command below if you have not already done so in this FAQ or another.
 You can check first using this command:

 ~~~